digitalcytometry/ecotyper/README.md

 EcoTyper derives cell states and ecotypes in a sequence of steps:

-1.  **Extract cell type specific genes**: The removal of genes that are not specificly expressed in a given cell type, is an important consideration for reducing the likelihood of identifying spurious cell states.
+1.  **Extract cell type specific genes**: The removal of genes that are not specifically expressed in a given cell type, is an important consideration for reducing the likelihood of identifying spurious cell states.
 Ecotyper applies by default a filter for non-cell type specific genes, before performing cell state discovery in pre-sorted data.
 Specifically, it performs a differential expression between cells from a given cell type and all other cell types combined.
 For computational efficency and balanced representation of cell types, only up to 500 randomly selected samples per cell type are used for this step.
 Genes with a Q-value &gt; 0.05 (two-sided Wilcox test, with Benjamini-Hochberg correction for multiple hypothesis correction) are filtered out from each cell type.
 Of note, this filter is not necessary when discovering cell states in cell type specific profiles purified using CIBERSORTx high resolution (e.g. Tutorial 4), as CIBERSORTx incorporates its own filter for genes without evidence of expression in a given cell type.
 We do recommend applying it if cell type specific profiles were obtained through FACS-sorting or other deconvolution tool that does not filter for cell type specific genes.

 2.  **Cell state discovery**: EcoTyper leverages nonnegative matrix factorization (NMF) to identify transcriptionally-defined cell states from cell type specific expression profiles (step 1).
 Given c cell types, let *V*<sub>*i*</sub> be a *g* × *n* cell type-specific expression matrix for cell type *i* consisting of *g* rows (the number of genes) and *n* columns (the number of samples).
 The primary objective of NMF is to factorize *V*<sub>*i*</sub> into two non-negative matrices: a *g* × *k* matrix, *W*, and a *k* × *n* matrix, *H*, where *k* is a user-specified rank (i.e., number of clusters).
 The basis matrix, *W*, encodes a representative expression level for each gene in each cell state.
 The mixture coefficients matrix *H*, scaled to sum to 1 across cell states, encodes the representation (relative abundance) of each cell state in each sample. <br/> EcoTyper applies NMF on the top 1000 genes with highest relative dispersion across samples.
 If less than 1000 genes are available, all genes are selected.
 If less than 50 genes are imputed for a given cell type, that cell type is not used for cell state identification.
 Prior to NMF, each gene is scaled to mean 0 and unit variance.
 To satisfy the non-negativity requirement of NMF, cell type-specific expression matrices are individually processed using *posneg* transformation.
 This function converts an input expression matrix *V*<sub>*i*</sub> into two matrices, one containing only positive values and the other containing only negative values with the sign inverted.
 These two matrices are subsequently concatenated to produce *V*<sub>*i*</sub><sup>\*</sup>. <br/> For each cell type, EcoTyper applies NMF across a range of ranks (number of cell states), by default 2-20 states.
 For each rank, the NMF algorithm is applied multiple times (we recommend at least 50) with different starting seeds, for robustness.